ory/docs/docs/hydra/guides/hsm-support.md

 Ed25519.
 However,
 [PKCS#11 v3.0](https://docs.oasis-open.org/pkcs11/pkcs11-curr/v3.0/pkcs11-curr-v3.0.html)
 contains support for EdDSA and therefore can be supported in upcoming versions.
-Symmetric key algorithms are not supported because it would imply, that shared HSM is used between server and authenticating client.
+Symmetric key algorithms aren't supported because it would imply, that shared HSM is used between server and authenticating client.

 <a name="generating-key-pairs"></a>